Charly-Wolf/AI-Interviewer/README.md

 # AI-Interviewer
-AI drive interviewer App to help you get that dream job!
+AI driven interviewer App to help you get that dream job!